-- How black holes influence the microphysical, energetic, and dynamical properties of their surroundings, e.g., accretion discs and relativistic jets.
+- How compact object systems influence the microphysical, energetic, and dynamical properties of their surroundings.

-- Understanding how radiation is produced in the vicinity of the event horizon and subsequently attenuated by intervening media, thereby providing key information about the black hole, the state of the accreting material, and the underlying theory of gravity.
+- Understanding how radiation (photons and particles, e.g., neutrinos) is produced in strong-gravity environments and subsequently attenuated by intervening media, thereby providing key information about the compact object, the state of the accreting material, and the underlying theory of gravity.

-- Calculating physically-accurate models of this radiation using a combination of theory, computational astrophysics, and observational data to construct synthetic images, spectra, and light-curves.
+- Calculating covariant and physically-accurate models of this radiation using a combination of phenomenology, theoretical physics, and computational astrophysics.

 What I do